-Businesses all over—from shopping centres, local businesses, and even large industrial energy users—are turning to renewables backed by storage to safeguard themselves against rising power prices and keep their operations competitive.
-After all, solar in the Sunshine State just makes sense!
+Already businesses all over—from shopping centres, local businesses, and even large industrial energy users—are turning to renewables backed by storage to safeguard themselves against rising power prices and keep their operations competitive.

-Below are three examples of how renewable energy is creating new jobs and turbo-charging Queensland’s economy.
+Below are three examples of how renewable energy is already creating new jobs and turbo-charging Queensland’s economy.

 Sun Metals – using cheap energy to power Townsville’s zinc refinery.